SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 3. Navigate to the NXLog configuration file, which is located at `C:\Program Files\nxlog\conf\nxlog.conf`
 4. Update the configuration file with your intake key by following these instructions:

-!!!note
+!!!
+Note
     Don't forget to replace `YOUR_INTAKE_KEY` variable with your actual intake key.

 ```